defi-wonderland/ai-rules/README.md

 ```

 Replace `<package-name>` with your desired package name.
 This command will generate the package directory with predefined templates and configuration files.

-## Contributing

-Wonderland is a team of top Web3 researchers, developers, and operators who believe that the future needs to be open-source, permissionless, and decentralized.

-[DeFi sucks](https://defi.sucks), but Wonderland is here to make it better.

-### 💻 Conventional Commits

-We follow the Conventional Commits [specification](https://www.conventionalcommits.org/en/v1.0.0/#specification).

 ## License